benchmark-subsetting/cere/INSTALL.md

 Please ensure that CERE's dependencies are installed on your system:

-  * LLVM, clang and opt 3.3 or 3.4, http://clang.llvm.org/
+  * LLVM, clang, dragonegg and opt 3.3 or 3.4, http://llvm.org/releases/download.html#3.3

-  * gcc, gfortran and dragonegg (for Fortran support), http://dragonegg.llvm.org/ We recommend to use gcc-4.7 and dragonegg-4.7, we have experienced some problems with 4.8 versions.
+  * gcc, gfortran (for Fortran support)
+    We recommend to use gcc-4.7 we have experienced some problems with dragonegg 4.8 version.

   * GNU binutils (objcopy, readelf)